 Want to achieve better business and learner outcomes?
-An experiential scenario approach is what you might be looking for.
+An experiential scenarios approach is what you might be looking for.

 Many learning modules and programs push the information to the learner.
 Despite an engaging design, how much information is actually retained?
 Can the knowledge be put into practice on the job?
 Pulling the knowledge from your learners by placing them into the real-life context and having them make decisions within a given situation is one way for them to retain the information and to also practice the required skills.